PiumiDS/MIAMI/README.md

 MIAMI
 ================
-Souvik Seal and Debashis Ghosh
+This is a copy of Souvik Seal and Debashis Ghosh's MIAMI implementation

 This is an R package implementing the proposed method from the paper, “MIAMI: Mutual Information-based Analysis of Multiplex Imaging data”.